microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 some system-value (SV) semantic strings will be translated into SPIR-V ``BuiltIn`` decorations:

+.. table:: Mapping from HLSL SV semantic to SPIR-V builtin and execution mode

 +-------------------------+-------------+--------------------------+-----------------------+
 | HLSL Semantic           | SigPoint    | SPIR-V ``BuiltIn``       | SPIR-V Execution Mode |
 +=========================+=============+==========================+=======================+